Table of Contents

-As-Built Drawings come to picture at the end of any construction project, but they are one of the most important deliverables to the end client.
+As-Built Drawings come into the picture at the end of any construction project, but they are one of the most important deliverables to the end client.
 Surprised?

 If you want to know more about As-Built Drawings, please read this blog for details:

-However, it is recommended that contractor must notify design consultant and project sponsors about those issues and then make those changes on-site to resolve those issue and if needed, develop the method of statement and get it approved from client.
+However, it is recommended that the contractor must notify the design consultant and project sponsors about those issues and then make those changes on-site to resolve those issues and if needed, develop the method of statement and get it approved by the client.

 As-built drawings include the following key information:

 Normally As-Built drawings are made by the contractor who built the infrastructure project because they are best placed to prepare it.
 The assigned contractor has developed the infrastructure as per the AFC drawings and made a minor or major modification on-site during the construction stage if there was any need for it.

 As the name suggests, As-Built drawings are prepared once the infrastructure project is fully built.
 At this point, the contractor would be in a much better position to start As-Built drawings because all the information on newly built infrastructure will be fully accurate and represent accurate ground information.